 While taking the assessment, you will be given two opportunities to answer a question correctly.
 To pass the assessment, you will need to achieve a final score of 80% correct.
 However, if you do not pass, you will be able to retake it the following year without loss of certification status.

-Diplomates will not lose their general surgery certification until the end of the grace year.
+Diplomates who are enrolled in the Continuous Certification Program will not lose their general surgery certification until the end of the grace year.
 Once that occurs, successful completion of a secure exam will be required to regain certification.

 We felt it was important that lapsed diplomates have a special pathway that allows them to regain their certification within a short timeframe (year 1), but also ensures they are satisfactorily meeting the requirements of Continuous Certification.
 Once registration opens for the new assessment, lapsed diplomates will need to submit information regarding their professional standing and CME activities; this is an entirely online process that can be completed within a few days.
 Most recently lapsed diplomates or diplomates with other ABS certificates will already have many of the items submitted.